 In 2018, there was a reportable crash every 58 seconds in Texas.
 But in 2020, people spent more time than ever around the house.
 So car crashes and fatalities decreased, right?
 Unfortunately, the answer is no, read on for details on Dallas car accident statistics in 2020 and beyond.

-In 2020, fewer people on the road caused a car accident, and fatalities spike in Texas and across the US.
+In 2020, fewer people on the road caused a car accident, but Dallas car accident statistics show fatalities spiked in Texas and across the US.
 Apparently, the fewer people on the road, the more likely motorists are to speed, lose control of their automobile, and crash.